Does HRT make you look younger?

 Additionally, Estrogen plays a pivotal role in aging-related processes including:

 - Collagen Production

 - Improvement in Muscle Mass

-- Helps Lower Blood Sugar & Blood Pressure
+- Regulation of Blood Sugar & Blood Pressure

-Estrogen also keeps the skin elastic and helps to sustain muscle tone.
-Moreover, Estrogen can promote hair growth, contributing to a more youthful appearance.
+Estrogen maintains skin elasticity and muscle tone.
+It also promotes hair growth, contributing to a more youthful appearance.

 - Lowered risk of fractures associated with frail bones